-Colonoscopies are the gold standard for colon cancer screening.
-But we know that they still don’t have the best reputation.
+Colonoscopies are the gold standard for screening.
+But we know they don’t have the best reputation.
 However, the thought and anticipation of a colonoscopy procedure is usually much worse than the reality.
-Watch the video below to hear about other KC area patients’ colonoscopy experience:
+Hear from patients by watching the video below.

 Colon Cancer Treatment

 Having your backside doesn’t stop at colon cancer screening.
-The Sarah Cannon Cancer Institute at HCA Midwest Health offers comprehensive colorectal cancer care.
-A dedicated multidisciplinary team of physicians work together to ensure every patient has a care plan built specifically for them with the quickest time to treatment possible.
+The Sarah Cannon Cancer Institute at HCA Midwest Health offers comprehensive colorectal care.
+A dedicated multidisciplinary team of colon cancer experts work together to ensure every patient has a care plan built specifically for them with the quickest time to treatment possible.
+We offer: